King County Metro: Fares

 King County Metro has had a flat rate fare structure for all riders since July 2018.
-The flat rate of $2.75 for adults and $1 for senior, disabled and qualified low-income passengers replaced a previous system with two zones—divided between Seattle and the rest of the county—and peak period surcharges.
+The flat rate of $3 for adults and $1 for senior, disabled and qualified low-income passengers replaced a previous system with two zones—divided between Seattle and the rest of the county—and peak period surcharges.
 A separate rate of $1.50 was levied for youth passengers and ORCA Lift low-income passholders until September 2022; the ORCA Lift rate was lowered to $1 and the youth fare was eliminated as part of a statewide program.

 Fares can be paid using cash, a paper transfer, the e-purse or passes on ORCA cards, or the Transit Go smartphone app.
 Monthly and daily passes are available for ORCA cards, including the PugetPass and inter-agency regional passes.
+Other forms of contactless payment, including credit and debit cards, are accepted through ORCA card readers onboard buses.
 From 2020 to 2025, the inspection of fares by Metro personnel was suspended due to the COVID-19 pandemic and later changes in county policy to address racial bias.
 The fare inspection and enforcement program resumed in March 2025 and consists of uniformed inspectors who board buses and request identification from non-paying passengers; a previous misdemeanor charge for four instances of non-payment was removed.

-The King County Metro fares as of September 1, 2022 are:
+The King County Metro fares as of June 12, 2026 are: